MarcinOrlowski/laravel-api-response-builder/README.md

  talking JSON (and NOT lame HTML) to its clients even in case of unexpected.

- Did I mention, you would also get [testing traits](docs/testing.md) that automatically add PHPUnit based unit test to your whole `ResponseBuilder` related code and configuration with just a few lines of code?
+ Did I mention, you would also get [testing traits](docs/testing.md) that automatically add PHPUnit based unit test to your whole `ResponseBuilder` related code and configuration with just a few lines of code **absolutely for free**?

 ## Features ##